rajeshpleti/SITHARAMA/Elysium search index .md

 ### Wildcard queries <span id="wildcardqueries"><span>

-To match documents where machine.os starts with win, such as "windows 7" and "windows 10":
+To match documents where machine.os starts with win, such as windows 7 and windows 10  :

 ```
 machine.os:win*